hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 end
 ```

 We are ready to prepare our application for releases!
-Let's start with definining runtime configuration:
+Let's start with defining runtime configuration:

 ```elixir
 # config/runtime.exs